 Stepoko Board - This is the bare Stepoko board.
 It has 3 stepper motor drivers as well as an Arduino compatible processor running the GRBL software.
 Do you have your own gantry with its own steppers and just need a controller?
 If so this board is for you.
 The board can accept G-code commands from your computer and control your motors.
 Just make sure your motors are the correct size and start playing.
 This board now includes thermal gap filler to help with ESD issues.

-Event the Deluxe Kit contains just the basics, so here are a few other products you might find helpful in getting your Shapeoko and Stepoko running the way you want to.
+The v3, XL, and XXL kits contains just the basics, so here are a few other products you might find helpful in getting your Shapeoko and Stepoko running the way you want to.

 Cable Carriers - Help keep your cables contained and not in the way of moving parts.
-These now come in the Deluxe kit and Motion Control Add-On Kit, but if you have an older kit or just need more check out these cable carriers.

 Limit Switches - Limit switches are good for mounting to the end of your rig, if the head hits these something went wrong and it is about to try to run off the track.
 Hook these up to shut down the system if this happens.
 Check out the web for professional limit switches, but in a pinch these should work as well.